-Sexual harassment, as defined by the IHRA, consists of unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature where:
+Sexual harassment means unwelcome sexual advances, requests for sexual favors, or any other verbal, physical, or visual conduct of a sexual nature where:

 - 1. Submission to such conduct is made either explicitly or implicitly a term or condition of a person's employment; - 2.
-Submission to or refusal to engage in such conduct is used as the basis for any employment decisions affecting such individual; or

-3. Such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+Submission to or refusal to engage in such conduct is used as the basis for any employment decisions affecting such individual; or - 3.
+Such conduct has the purpose or effect of substantially interfering with an individual's performance of duties or creating an intimidating, hostile, or offensive work environment.